Project

 Cogger

-Cogger is a portmanteau for custom logger (i.e. [c]ustom + l[ogger] = cogger) which enhances Ruby’s native Logger functionality with additional features such as dynamic emojis, colorized text, structured JSON, multiple outputs, and much more. 🚀
+Cogger is a portmanteau for custom logger (i.e. [c]ustom + l[ogger] = cogger) which enhances Ruby’s native Logger functionality with additional features such as dynamic emojis, colorized text, structured JSON, multiple streams, and much more. 🚀

 Table of Contents